-Unfortunately, such opportunities do not exist for transportation because the relevant rules are defined by the UN Orange Book.
-The current requirements for HD 1.6 are over prescriptive in that munitions that cannot be detonated in any credible storage and transport scenario are being excluded from HD 1.6.
+Unfortunately, such opportunities do not exist for transportation because the relevant rules are defined by the UN Orange Book [15].
+The previous requirements for HD 1.6 were over prescriptive in that munitions that cannot be detonated in any credible storage and transport scenario are being excluded from HD 1.6.
 These munitions are being excluded from HD 1.6 because they contain explosives that are not classed as an Extremely Insensitive Detonating Substance (EIDS).
 Explosives are being denied EIDS status on the basis of an arbitrary gap test threshold, despite all other evidence indicating that they have very good hazard properties.
+Then, this comment has become partially obsolete since amendment publication on 10 March 2011 [14].